In this tutorial, we’re going to cover how to receive (record) payments from customers in Quickbooks Online. Let’s begin!

 |Accounts Receivable||Decrease||Balance Sheet|

 TIP: You may be wondering why there is no impact on Income when a payment is received into QuickBooks.
-If you recall, in our lesson on How to Create and Send Invoices, we mentioned that one of the accounts affected when you create an invoice is Income.
+If you recall, in our tutorial on How to Create and Send Invoices, we mentioned that one of the accounts affected when you create an invoice is Income.
 Since Income was recorded at the time the invoice was created, there is no change to Income when payment is received.

 Why Should I Receive (Record) Payments in QuickBooks Online?